Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/05-Distributing-Information/Readme.md

     - Causes crashes if you forget to unregister
     - Can create dependencies between code that should not be coupled
+    - Similar problem with a singleton, you have a globally accessible object, anyone can listen to the notification

 ## Property Observers